BT-Creator/starapps-tech-test/README.md

 > [!CAUTION]
 > Make sure to include the `--profile testing` option, otherwise you will only active the database

-After the container have been setup, you should be able to reach the API on [`localhost:3000`](http://localhost:3000/feed).
+After the container have been build & deployed, you should be able to reach the API on [`localhost:3000`](http://localhost:3000/feed).

+> [!NOTE]
+> The database will be automatically populated with mock data, so that you can test the application

 ## NPM Scripts